thoughtspot/thoughtspot.github.io/_admin/ts-cloud/analyst-authored-queries.md

 ---
-title: [Search Assist analyst-authored queries]
+title: [Search Assist Coach]
-last_updated: 1/20/2021
+last_updated: 2/19/2021
 summary: "You can create your own Search Assist example queries, so your users can learn how to use ThoughtSpot's relational search on your own data."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

+{% include note.html content="Search Assist Coach is in <strong>Beta</strong> and off by default.
+Search Assist, which uses sample data, is GA and on by default.
+To enable Search Assist Coach, contact ThoughtSpot Support." %}

 ## Search Assist overview

-[Search Assist]({{ site.baseurl }}/admin/ts-cloud/search-assist.html) walks you through simple search scenarios.
+[Search Assist]({{ site.baseurl }}/admin/ts-cloud/search-assist.html) walks you through simple search scenarios using sample data.
 It demonstrates how anyone can get answers to their data questions by typing in the Search bar.

 The initial example asks, ***What were sales for all products in 2019?***